Welcome to

 West Virginia

 West Virginia’s section of the A.T. is short but one of the best known.
-A.T. hikers stop here to visit the headquarters of the Appalachian Trail Conservancy, where they have their photos taken and log their travels.
+A.T. hikers stop here to visit the headquarters of the Appalachian Trail Conservancy, which has been the psychological halfway point for A.T. hikers since the Conservancy (then Conference), moved to town in the 1970s.

 2.4 MILES